-A reach-in cooler is a loud place.
-Fluorescent light, door condensation, dozens of IPAs that read like siblings until you lean in.
-Most of the industry chatter about that moment is either a mood piece or a vendor deck.
-Pull three serious inputs side by side—annual production tables, one published eye-tracking study, and a recent trade essay—and you get a clearer picture of what each can and cannot prove.
+A reach-in cooler is loud: fluorescent light, door condensation, dozens of IPAs that look like siblings until you lean in.
+Most chatter about that moment is a mood piece or a vendor deck.
+Stack three serious inputs—annual production tables, one published eye-tracking study, and a recent trade essay—and you see what each source can and cannot prove.

 The Brewers Association tally for 2024

-The Brewers Association’s annual release, summarized in trade outlets when the tables drop, described U.S. craft production at about 23.1 million barrels in 2024, off roughly 4% from the year before.
-Total U.S. beer volume slipped about 1.2%, while craft’s share of beer volume held near 13.3%.
-Dollar story was different: craft’s slice of retail beer dollars rose to about 24.7% (from about 23.7%), and retail dollar value for craft climbed about 3% to roughly $28.9 billion.
-So the same year could feel tight on barrels and still generous on register rings, which is what you expect when price increases and mix (draft onsite, premium four-packs) do part of the work.
+When the Brewers Association released its 2024 figures, trade outlets summarized the same tables.
+U.S. craft production landed near 23.1 million barrels, down about 4% year over year.
+Total U.S. beer volume slipped about 1.2%; craft’s share of beer volume held near 13.3%.
+The dollar line told a different story: craft’s slice of retail beer dollars rose to about 24.7% (from about 23.7%), and retail dollar value for craft climbed about 3% to roughly $28.9 billion.
+Barrels can feel tight while register rings stay generous when price increases and mix (draft onsite, premium four-packs) carry part of the load.

-The brewery count told another story.
+The brewery count moved the other way.
 The BA reported 9,612 craft breweries operating in 2024, with 501 closures against 434 openings—the first time since 2005 that their accounting showed more exits than entrants.
-Employment in the sector still grew about 3%, to 197,112 jobs, which the association attributed partly to taproom- and brewpub-heavy models that stack more hospitality hours per barrel.
+Employment in the sector still grew about 3%, to 197,112 jobs, which the association tied partly to taproom- and brewpub-heavy models that stack more hospitality hours per barrel.

-None of those lines tells you whether your new can art pulled a second look.
-They do explain why cooler execution matters more when volume is not doing the heavy lifting: you are fighting for trips where the shopper is already nervous about price and already surrounded by substitutes.
+Those lines will not tell you whether your new can art earned a second look.
+They do explain why cooler execution matters when volume is flat: you are fighting for trips where the shopper is already price-sensitive and already surrounded by substitutes.

 What Quad measured on two beer walls